polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ## Build with Nix shell

-Nix is a package manager for many different kinds of projects includes Rust based ones.
-Using Nix makes developers be confident that the build result of their Substrate based projects are reliable and reproducible.
-More goodness can be found in [Nix's website]((https://nixos.org/)).
+Nix is a package manager for many different types of projects, including those based on Rust.
+Using Nix makes developers confident that the compilation output of their substrate-based projects is reliable and reproducible.
+Find more benefits on the [Nix website] (https://nixos.org/).

 ### Steps to use Nix shell